Huegoxaga/notes/finance/related-concepts.md

 - The math function or factor used to convert the mathematical equivalence between the present value and future value of cash flows are referred as the `Compound Interest Factors`
   - Various types of cash flows have different factors, shown as below
   - Since all factors depend on the interest rate for each period and the number of period only, the compound interest factors table can be used as a quick reference for getting the value of each type of factor
+  - The table is uesful when trying to find the interest rate given the factor and the number of period, since `i` can't be solved easily
+    - When the interest rate can't be find in the table, or for a more accurate estimation, linear interpolation is often used
+    - It makes the assumption that given the same number of periods, the factor and the interest rate has a linear relationship

 #### Types of Cash Flow